 We have the problem, the solution, hangout places of your customers, and marketing costs down on an excel sheet.
-Now let’s get in touch with some people to check how much do the raw materials for building the products cost.
+Now let’s get in touch with some people to check how much do the raw materials for building the product cost.
 If it’s an online product that you’re planning, it will usually be cheaper than a physical product.

 For example, an online product will have development, hosting, and domain costs while a physical product will need employees for manufacturing, raw materials, a factory that allows you to build custom products, etc.

-You could also build a business that lies in the middle of these two revenue models which is called as drop-shipping.
+You could also build a business that lies in the middle of these two revenue models which is called drop-shipping.
 This is where you sell someone else’s finished non-branded product with your custom branding via online platforms.